vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 ```
 {: screen}

-## View a specific volume profile using the CLI
+## View a specific volume profile by using the CLI
 {: #viewvol-profile-cli}

 Run this command to view a specific volume profile in your region.